rust-lang/rust/text/0000-release-channels.md

 1. The compiler will discover all `#![feature]` directives enabled for the crate and calculate a list of all enabled features.
 2. While compiling, all unstable language features used will be removed from this list.
-If a used feature is note enabled, then an error is generated.
+If a used feature is not enabled, then an error is generated.
 3. A new pass, the stability pass, will be extracted from the current stability lint pass to detect usage of all unstable APIs.
 If an